PaySpaceSA/reports-assignment/README.md

 # Instructions:

-Using the provided setup.sql file and the scenario outlined below please provide answers to each question in single sql file for review
+Using the provided setup.sql file and the scenario outlined below, please provide answers to each question in single sql file share it with TA Specialist you are working with via a Google Drive / similar link

 ## Scenario: